Counterfactual Credit Assignment in Model-Free Reinforcement Learning

 \section{Introduction}

 Reinforcement learning (RL) agents act in their environments and learn to achieve desirable outcomes by maximizing a reward signal.
-A key difficulty is the problem of \emph{credit assignment} \citep{minsky1961steps}, i.e. to understand the relation between actions and outcomes and to determine to what extent an outcome was caused by external, uncontrollable factors, i.e.\ to determine the share of `skill' and `luck'.
+A key difficulty is the problem of \emph{credit assignment} \citep{minsky1961steps}, i.e.\ to understand the relation between actions and outcomes, and to determine to what extent an outcome was caused by external, uncontrollable factors.
+In doing so we aim to disentangle the relative aspects of `skill' and `luck' in an agent's performance.

 One possible solution to this problem is for the agent to build a model of the environment, and use it to obtain a more fine-grained understanding of the effects of an action.
-While this topic has recently generated a lot of interest \citep{ha2018world,hamrick2019analogues,kaiser2019model,schrittwieser2019mastering}, it remains difficult to model complex, partially observed environments.
+While this topic has recently generated a lot of interest \citep{heess2015learning, ha2018world,hamrick2019analogues,kaiser2019model,schrittwieser2019mastering}, it remains difficult to model complex, partially observed environments.

 In contrast, model-free reinforcement learning algorithms such as policy gradient methods \citep{williams1992simple,sutton2000policy} perform simple time-based credit assignment, where events and rewards happening after an action are credited to that action, \emph{post hoc ergo propter hoc}.
 While unbiased in expectation, this coarse-grained credit assignment typically has high variance, and the agent will require a large amount of experience to learn the correct relation between actions and rewards.
-Another issue of model-free methods is that \emph{counterfactual reasoning}, i.e.\ reasoning about what would have happened had different actions been taken \emph{with everything else remaining the same}, is not possible.
-Given a trajectory, model-free methods can in fact only learn about the actions that were actually taken to produce the data, and this limits the ability of the agent to learn quickly.
-As environments grow in complexity due to partial observability, scale, long time horizons, and large number of agents, actions taken by the agent will only affect a vanishing part of the outcome, making it increasingly difficult to learn from classical reinforcement learning algorithms.
+Another issue is that existing model-free methods are not capable of \emph{counterfactual reasoning}, i.e.\ reasoning about what would have happened had different actions been taken \emph{with everything else remaining the same}.
+Given a trajectory, model-free methods can in fact only learn about the actions that were actually taken to produce the data, and this limits the ability of the agent to learn efficiently.

+As environments grow in complexity due to partial observability, scale, long time horizons, and increasing number of agents, actions taken by an agent will only affect a vanishing part of the outcome, making it increasingly difficult to learn from classical reinforcement learning algorithms.
 We need better credit assignment techniques.